2026-07-16

 -

-Disconnect ancillary bay MV connector
+Disconnect ancillary bay MV

 Note1x connector, Double locking, Release tab then pivot lever, Release second tab to disengage connector, Wait 1 second between locking tab release to discharge and prevent arcing